 When a child doesn’t sleep well, their entire lives can be impacted.
 Poor or inadequate amounts of sleep often lead to behavioral, academic, developmental, and social problems., And when one family member is struggling with such issues, the entire family dynamic can suffer.

 If your child snores, grinds their teeth or sleeps with their mouth open, they are not sleeping as deeply or soundly as they could be for a couple of reasons.
+(To learn other signs of Sleep Disordered Breathing in children, check out our blog: 10 Signs of Sleep Disordered Breathing in Children.)

 First, breathing in and out through the nose helps us take fuller, deeper breaths.